jhighman/trua-collect/docs/implementation-status.md

 4. **Personal Information Form**: The personal information form component is now fully implemented and documented in the `personal-info-implementation.md` file.

+5. **Consents Form**: The consents form component is now fully implemented and documented in the `consents-implementation.md` file.

-5. **Implementation Status**: While the use case diagram includes an implementation status section, other documentation doesn't clearly indicate what's implemented vs. planned.
+6. **Implementation Status**: While the use case diagram includes an implementation status section, other documentation doesn't clearly indicate what's implemented vs. planned.

 ## Conclusion